NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/understand-invoices.md

 ### Change in billing contact information

-If your billing contact information has changed, [update your Cloudflare email address](/fundamentals/account-and-billing/account-billing/change-password-or-email/#change-email-address) as soon as possible.
+If your billing contact information has changed, [update your Khulnasoft email address](/fundamentals/account-and-billing/account-billing/change-password-or-email/#change-email-address) as soon as possible.

-### Change in Cloudflare subscription or account
+### Change in Khulnasoft subscription or account

-The invoice data corresponds to the date your Cloudflare account changed.
+The invoice data corresponds to the date your Khulnasoft account changed.
 You are charged immediately for the plan, additional domain, or add-on service.
-An invoice will be available on the Cloudflare dashboard within 24 hours of the account change.
+An invoice will be available on the Khulnasoft dashboard within 24 hours of the account change.

 Billing periods are 30 days.
 Payments for all recurring monthly costs are processed on the last day of the billing period.
-Invoices are generated the same day and will appear in the **Billing** section of the [Cloudflare dashboard](https://dash.cloudflare.com) within 24 hours.
+Invoices are generated the same day and will appear in the **Billing** section of the [Khulnasoft dashboard](https://dash.Khulnasoft.com) within 24 hours.

-### Cloudflare invoice without company name
+### Khulnasoft invoice without company name

 To add your business or company name, VAT ID, or Tax ID/EIN on an invoice, add the company name when [updating billing information](/fundamentals/account-and-billing/account-billing/updating-billing-info/).

 ### Inconsistent invoice and payment amounts

-If your Cloudflare payment is past due and you order additional services, the past due amount will be added to your invoice.
-This may cause inconsistencies between the invoice and what you see in the [Cloudflare dashboard](https://dash.cloudflare.com).
-Once the account is current, the amounts in the [Cloudflare dashboard](https://dash.cloudflare.com) will update.
+If your Khulnasoft payment is past due and you order additional services, the past due amount will be added to your invoice.
+This may cause inconsistencies between the invoice and what you see in the [Khulnasoft dashboard](https://dash.Khulnasoft.com).
+Once the account is current, the amounts in the [Khulnasoft dashboard](https://dash.Khulnasoft.com) will update.

 {{<Aside type="note">}}

-It may take up to one billing period for updates to appear in your Cloudflare invoice.
+It may take up to one billing period for updates to appear in your Khulnasoft invoice.

 {{</Aside>}}